hayfield/pointerly/README.md

 * `x` - the x position of the click
 * `y` - the y position of the click
 * `timestamp` - the time the click was logged

-## Explaining the Settings Object

-To initialise Pointerly, the `Pointerly.Init` function is passed a setup object which can have the following properties.

-* `shapeLayout` - the type of method that should be used to layout shapes.
-Can be of different types
-	* `string` - indicates a defined layout to use
-	* `function(environment, setup)` - function to do the shape setup
-* `clickType` - string indicating the type of click method to use
-* `fixedViewBetweenEvents` - boolean to indicate whether the view should remain fixed after it is initially drawn.
-Set to `true` to fix the view, `false` for it to update as things happen
-* `onShapeClick` - function to call when a shape is clicked.
-Passed 2 parameters - the `environment` and `shape` that was clicked.
-* `homePosition` - object which specifies the settings of the home position.
-If unspecified, no home area will exist
-	* `width` - the width of the home area in px
-	* `height` - the height of the home area in px
-	* `color` - the color of the home area
-	* `onEnter` - a function to call when the mouse enters the home area
-	* `onExit` - a function to call when the mouse exits the home area